DavidAnson/markdownlint/doc/Rules.md

 ```

 Note: This rule applies to a sublist only if its parent lists are all also
-unordered (otherwise, an extra indentation of ordered lists interferes with the
+unordered (otherwise, extra indentation of ordered lists interferes with the
 rule).

 The `start_indented` parameter allows the first level of lists to be indented by